 Visits to or use of the RRS MTA is by invitation only.

-Interested parties should contact the RRS well beforehand by coming to our monthly meetings.
+Interested parties should contact the RRS well beforehand by coming to our monthly meetings on the 2nd Friday of each month.
+Meeting members of the society at our monthly meetings is an excellent way to make a good first impression.
 The MTA is available for responsible groups and individuals upon review and approval of the RRS.
-Requests should be made first to our president or director of research.
+All requests must be made first to our president.

 The latitude/longitude coordinates of the site are:

 35 degrees, 21 minutes, 2 seconds North by 117 degrees, 48 minutes, 30 seconds West.

 Search Google Earth for “Mojave Test Area” and you will find it.
 You will see our large metal sign for the RRS MTA just behind the large iron gate.